davidtwco/rfcs/text/0000a-build-std-always.md

 on `std`.

-Those users providing their own mem symbols can override on weak linkage of the `compiler_builtins` symbols. or use a nightly toolchain to enable the `external-mem` feature of an explicit dependency on the standard library (per [*Standard library dependencies*][deps]).
+Those users providing their own mem symbols can override on weak linkage of the `compiler_builtins` symbols, or use a nightly toolchain to enable the `external-mem` feature of an explicit dependency on the standard library (per [*Standard library dependencies*][deps]).